8 Typical Video not Playing Errors & Their Solutions

 There isn’t barely one root, but lots of factors will lead to different video not playing errors.
 They can be corrupted video files, outdated video players, incompatible formats, unsupported codecs, hardware issue, un-trusted software, bad sectors on a hard drive, outdated drivers, virus attack, OS update, internet error, browser issue, etc. To be noted, if you are trying to play 4K videos, 4K video choppy or lagging error happens more often than SD videos because of higher requirement of both hardware and software.

-Accordingly, below are detailed explanations for reasons and solutions to videos won’t play on different platforms and devices under different circumstances.
+Accordingly, below are detailed explanations for reasons and solutions to video won’t play on different platforms and devices under different circumstances.
 You are shown with one typical example of each part to get the how-to guide.

 - Windows Media Player: "Windows Media Player cannot play the file.
 The player might not support the file type or might not support the codec that was used to compress the file.", or "Windows Media Player encountered a problem while playing the file."